RickyW94/Rubescens_PacBIO_HiFi_assembly/README.md

 pip install paralleltask
 tar -vxzf NextPolish.tgz && cd NextPolish && make
 ```
-## NextPolish2 dependencies and prep
+## NextPolish2 dependencies and prep (partially deprecated, actually using NextPolish, not NextPolish2)
+Nextpolish2 is dependent on short read data, which we don't have.
+However, the first steps for Nextpolish2 are the same, so we can salvage the alignment generated from the steps below below.
 Map raw reads to assembly using minimap2 and samtools
 ```
 minimap2 -ax map-hifi -t 15 ./ipa_assembly/final.p_ctg.fasta out.fastq.gz|samtools sort -o hifi.map.sort.bam -